-Berlin is looking forward to welcoming visitors from all over the world - as soon as travelling is possible again.
+Berlin is looking forward to welcoming visitors from all over the world just as soon as travel becomes possible again – and at any time of the year,the German capital is well worth a visit.
 Until then, the anticipation of Berlin and all the possibilities in one city remains: Relaxation and discoveries.
 Adventures and time for a breather.
 The German capital offers surprising sides and lures with spectacular new buildings and old treasures, tempts to go shopping, to enjoy and to relax.
 Berlin is still Berlin and continues to reinvent itself every day..
+Berlin.
+Be surprised.

 Berlin is a vibrant cosmopolitan city.
 Living history, internationally renowned museums, unique galleries, UNESCO sites and historically significant buildings can all be explored here.
 However, Berlin is even more: The city offers space for active experiences on the waterfront and for discoveries in the countryside.
 Besides, Berlin combines lifestyle, shopping and international gastronomy.

 The city is a playground for creatives and unconventional thinkers who try out fresh ideas in the capital.
 Here you can experience everything you could wish for from a time out.
 A city full of surprises and contrasts.
 Whether it's a big city expedition or pure relaxation, bustling neighborhood life or natural oases - there's much more to experience in Berlin than a classic city trip.

 10 good reasons for an individual trip to Berlin

 1. 2021 - a year full of highlights